sylvain12/resultjs/README.md

 ## Contributing

-Contributions to this library are welcome!
+Contributions to this package are welcome!
 If you have any ideas for improvements, bug fixes, or new features, please open an issue or submit a pull request on the [GitHub repository](https://github.com/2kas-dev/resultjs).

 ## License

-This library is licensed under the MIT License.
+This package is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.